pypy/pypy.org/posts/2025/05/allocation_sampling2.md

 <img src="/images/2025_05_allocation_sampling_images_2/object.svg">

 Every object allocated by the GC has a header, composed of a 16-bit type ID and 16 bits for GC flags.
+(The padding is only on 64-bit platforms and emitted on 32-bit PyPy.)
 This means for every object allocated, as soon as we've got its address, we can just read the type from its header.
 Unfortunately, those type IDs correspond to RPython types and not Python (app-level) types.
 The RPython-level types may not